 - 3. Unaccompanied Environmental Morale Leave (EML) dependents stationed at some overseas locations can travel CAT-IV with the appropriate EML paperwork.

 - 4. Non-command sponsored dependent (Cat-V), not residing at the sponsor's overseas location, may travel Space-A unaccompanied to and from the sponsor's overseas location with a letter from the installation commander.
-There is no limit to the number of times you can travel during the year.
-Except for to Korea.
-Non-command sponsored dependents traveling to Korea are authorized one 30-day visit per 365-day period.
-Extensions are not authorized.
+There is no limit to the number of times you can travel during the year but sponsor commanders may have limitations.

 - 5. Unaccompanied dependents of deployed military members can travel as a Cat-III (after active duty Cat-III if sponsor deployed 365 days or more) or Cat-IV (if sponsor deployed 30 to 364 days), including Reserve and Guard personnel.
 The required Dependent Verification Letter is valid for the duration of the deployment and for unlimited trips.